Gufuskálar & Írskrabrunnur - the Well of the Irish on the Snæfellsnes Peninsula

 Írskrabrunnur - the Well of the Irish is an ancient well on the west side of the Snæfellsnes peninsula in West-Iceland, probably dating back to the Settlement of Iceland in the 9th century AD.
 This travel-blog is a side-blog to my 5-part travel-blog series of the beautiful Snæfellsnes peninsula.

 You will find this old well at Gufuskálar by Útnesvegur road 574, heading towards Hellissandur village.
 Turn left onto a paved road by these 2 signs: Gufuskálavör and Írskrabrunnur.
 Let's visit these two places, first Írskrabrunnur well.

 We Icelanders don't know why it is called the Well of the Irish, but there are other spots in this area, which also have a reference to the Irish, f.ex. Írskubúðir or the Camp of the Irish, which are ruins of a settlement farm dating back to 850-950.

 We know that there were some Irish monks in Iceland before the Vikings settled here, but they seem to have left when the Vikings arrived.
-The Vikings brought with them some Irish slaves.
+The Vikings brought then with them some Irish slaves.
 The Viking settler Ketill gufa Örlygsson stayed at Gufuskálar for some winters according to the 45th chapter of Landnáma - our Icelandic Book of Settlement.

 The Well of the Irish was the water supply in this area, Gufuskálar, for centuries until it got lost from sight.